Warranty and Guarantees – Consumer Rights at a Glance

 This case is clear-cut: Mr Smith’s office chair has a defect.
 An ergonomic office chair should have functional armrests just as a coffee machine should make coffee and a camera should be able to take photos.
 It is in the nature of each item to evidence these functions.
 A defect also exists when an item doesn’t exhibit the characteristics that were agreed on by the buyer and seller.
 Such a case calls for the example of a Mr Jones, who bought water-resistant hiking books but got wet feet as soon as it started to rain.
 A defect would also include open seams on a newly bought coat, a wobbly leg on a new dining table or a torn lampshade.
 In each case, the buyer has a right to customer warranty.

-The Difference Between Warranty and a Guarantee
+The Difference between Warranty and Guarantee

 What is often called a guarantee in common parlance in fact refers to warranty.
 Warranty operates as follows: the seller is responsible for ensuring that their goods are in working order.
 In other words, the seller must warrant that every item exhibits the features that are required either by the nature of the item or the features agreed upon by buyer and seller.
 If that is not the case, the consumer has the right to demand a repair or a replacement (providing that they return the faulty product, of course).
 The right to warranty is set out in law and does not have to be explicitly stated by the seller.